-ACTIVITY LEVEL OF SERVICE STANDARD Baseball/softball A 6,000 person threshold for the initial ball field, with a 6,000 person increment for each additional ball field.
-Football/Soccer A 15,000 person threshold for the initial multi- purpose field, with a 15,000 person increment for each additional multi-purpose field.
-Handball/racquetball A 10,000 person threshold for the initial court, with a 10,000 person increment for each additional court.
+ACTIVITY LEVEL OF SERVICE STANDARD Football\Soccer A 15,000 person threshold for the initial multi-purpose field, with a 15,000 person increment for each additional multi-purpose field.
+Handball\Racquetball A 10,000 person threshold for the initial court, with a 10,000 person increment for each additional court.
 Basketball A 2,500 person threshold for the initial goal, with a 2,500 person increment for each additional goal.
 Swimming (pool) A 25,000 person threshold for the initial pool, with a 25,000 person increment for each additional pool.
 Shuffleboard A 10,000 person threshold for the initial court, with a 10,000 person increment for each additional court.
-Policy VI.3.3 The City shall through the annual capital improvements budgeting process, identify funding sources to correct or improve existing deficiencies in City- owned parks and recreation facilities in accordance with the level of service standards contained herein.
-OBJECTIVE VI.4 The City shall establish provisions within the land development regulations which shall include requirements for the provision and maintenance of open space by public agencies and private enterprise, where incompatible uses abut one another.
-Policy VI.4.1 The City's land development regulations shall include specific standards for the provision of open spaces by development or redevelopment.
+Policy VI.3.2 The City shall, through the annual capital improvements budgeting process, identify funding sources to correct or improve existing deficiencies in City- owned parks and recreation facilities in accordance with the level of service standards contained herein.
+OBJECTIVE VI.4 The City shall provide for the maintenance of open space by public agencies and private enterprise, where incompatible uses abut one another.
+Policy VI.4.1 The City shall as part of the development review process provide for open spaces in development or redevelopment.
 Policy VI.4.2 The City shall, as part of the procedure for monitoring and evaluation of the Comprehensive Plan, recommend lands for the purchase of open space by public agencies and subsequent to such land purchase support such agencies in the management of such lands.